 Merchant fulfilment

-Also called in-house fulfilment and self-fulfillment, merchant fulfilment refers to an ecommerce seller completing the entire order fulfilment process without the help of a third party.
+Also called in-house fulfilment or self-fulfilment, merchant fulfilment refers to an ecommerce seller completing the entire order fulfilment process without the help of a third party.

 Many online brands choose to fulfil orders in-house when first starting out.
 This often means storing inventory and packing orders from home.